 Experts are often motivated by status rather than the truth

-The more the expertise is driven by getting or guarding status, the harder it will be to not to fall into the expert trap.
+The more the expertise is driven by acquiring or guarding status, the harder it will be not to fall into the expert trap.

 Uneasiness of not knowing